parthasen/DialogflowCX/README.md

 ## Testing the Agent
 |                           Dialogue                                        |                                    Explanation                                |
 | :-----------------------------------------------------------------------: | :----------------------------------------------------------------------------:|
-|`End-user`: Hi
+|`End-user`: Hi | The Default Welcome Intent route in the Default Start Flow is called.
 |`Agent`: Hi investors/analysts,this is a custom stock basket building agent.
 Customise the basket as per your choices and personal preference.
 During COVID economics and the financial market are changed a bit.
 If you are following it then share with others.
-Read books, make baskets and share!| The Default Welcome Intent route in the Default Start Flow is called.
-The fulfillment for this state handler ("Hello, this...") is added to the response queue.
+Read books, make baskets and share!| The fulfillment for this state handler ("Hello, this...") is added to the response queue.
 The agent sends the response queue to the end-user.
 |
 |`End-user`: Okay
 |`Agent`: Okay, select your option: Customise a Basket or Making a Basket